cosmos/ibc-go/docs/requirements/channel-upgradability-requirements.md

 Exception flows:

 - If two different relayers detect execution of `MsgChannelUpgradeInit` on both chain A and chain B and they submit `MsgChannelUpgradeTry` on the counterparty, then the handshake will finish when both chains execute `MsgChannelUpgradeAck`.
 - Proposal on either chain A or chain B passes after the counterparty upgrade timeout specified on `MsgChannelUpgradeInit` has passed.
-Then `MsgChannelUpgradeTry` will fail on the counterparty and the upgrade can be timed out on chain A and the state of the channel rolled back to `OPEN`.
+Then `MsgChannelUpgradeTry` will fail on the counterparty and the upgrade can be timed out on the initiating chain and the state of the channel rolled back to `OPEN`.
 If the upgrade initiation timeout has not passed yet, then it would be possible for a relayer to submit again `MsgChannelUpgradeInit` with a new counterparty upgrade timeout.

 # Functional requirements